The pastoral care and guidance of pupils are the constant concern of every member of the teaching staff, in conjunction with JR the School Chaplain.

 On entering, pupils are placed into a form of approximately twenty-eight pupils.
 Their first point of contact with the staff is their Form Tutor who, in regularly scheduled periods, will be able to help and advise as necessary.
 Any cases of special difficulty are referred by the Form Tutor to the Head of Year who works closely with the senior management team.
 The Head of Year’s concern is with the well-being of pupils within the year-group and he or she keeps a watching brief over pupils' academic and social progress.

-We also have a two fully trained Counsellors at Corpus Christi; Mrs Edwards and Ms Doyle.
+We also have a two fully trained Counsellors at Corpus Christi; Ms Bird and Mr Whittock.
 They are not a member of the teaching staff and are available to counsel and support pupils independently and individually.

 We hope that parents would let us know beforehand of any personal problem a child may have so that any potentially stressful situation can be averted altogether.